atcz/DCSWaypointEditor/README.md

 Hornet JDAM/SLAM preplanned missions work in a similar way to waypoints, however, you **must** select the correct station for the mission to be assigned using the station selector.
 Aircraft entry does not skip stations, and available stations will be entered in order 8-2-7-3.
-JDAM and SLAM missions must be entered separately.
+Missions for different weapons (JSA, J-84, J-109, SLMR, etc.) must be entered separately.

 #### Entering a list of waypoints into your aircraft